cikenceyy/webileri1024v2/docs/tablekit/QUERY_CONTRACT.md

 ## Client Mode

 In client mode the dataset is rendered once and TableKit updates the URL using `history.replaceState`.
 Navigating back/forward will restore the previous filter and sort state.
 Server pagination links inside the component are hidden and replaced with compact client-side controls.

+## Consoles

+- Console tables emit the `tablekit:shortcut` event for actions such as `P` (print) so existing console scripts can remain in place.
+- Stepper selections update `step` and `status[]` query parameters; client mode mirrors changes to keep the URL canonical.
+- When `virtual` is enabled, query parameters remain stable while the virtual scroller updates the visible window.